techx/hackmit-checkin/README.md

 * Use the up and down arrow keys to choose a name

 * Use the right arrow key to enter custom data
+    * When adding a sponsor, put "y" in the sponsor box

 * Hit the enter key to make a selection